EnFed: An Energy-aware Federated Learning in Resource Constrained Environments for Human Activity Recognition: EnFed:Proposed FL approach

 \section{EnFed:Proposed FL approach}

-The mobile devices such as smartphones, laptops, tablets, have limited battery life, and thus, power consumption is an issue.
-However, the users prefer to access various types of activity monitoring and recognition applications using their mobile devices.
-Further, several applications require connectivity with the server for updating respective models.
-However, sometimes network connectivity is not available.
-Also, the device may not have always sufficient battery to receive updates from the server and then upgrade its model accordingly.
-Further, the device sometimes may need to reset, and many applications need to be installed.
-However, the device needs seamless connectivity with the server and a good battery level for installing or restoring its applications.
-If the present battery level is below a minimum threshold value or the connectivity with the server is unavailable, but the user wants to access the application at that time, the proposed approach can be adopted.
-In the proposed opportunistic FL approach, a device forms collaboration with its nearby devices to initialize a model and then update it.
-As the battery life is limited, we have considered accuracy level and battery level to decide the number of rounds for updating the model.
-The mathematical notations used in our approach are summarized in Table \ref{tab:sym}.
+Mobile devices such as smartphones, laptops, tablets, have limited battery life, and thus, energy consumption is a vital issue.
+However, users prefer to access various types of activity monitoring and recognition applications using their mobile devices.
+In addition, several applications require connectivity to the server to update the respective models.
+However, seamless network connectivity is not always available, and the device may not always have sufficient battery level to receive model updates from the server to upgrade its own model.
+The device also needs to install and update many applications.
+A situation may arise when the current battery level of a mobile device is below a minimum threshold value or connectivity to the server is not available, but an updated application model is required at that time.
+In the proposed FL approach, the device requests cooperation from nearby devices to initialize or update the application model, with respect to an incentive.
+Due to the limited battery life of the mobile device, we have considered both the accuracy level and the current battery level to decide the number of rounds to update the model.
+The battery discharge rate can be non-linear and depends on various factors.
+By the minimum battery life we refer to the minimum charge required to execute the respective application by the device.
+The battery threshold will vary according to the type of application, device configuration, bandwidth, etc. The mathematical notations used in our approach are summarized in Table \ref{tab:sym}.